vivekdedani/currency_exchange_prediction/README.md

 # currency_exchange_prediction
-here i have implemented a machine learning algorithm that predicts the currency of 1 USD to INR using LSTM(long short term memory ) model.
+this project repository comtain a machine learning algorithm that predicts the currency of 1 USD to INR using LSTM(long short term memory ) model. test data and training data is also given in this repository.